cityofcapetown/ds_code_challenge/README.md

 **Be sure to 'watch' this repo for changes - we may push bugfixes**

-NOTE: If you would like to _improve_ the content of this repository, by fixing typos or perhaps enhancing the challenge, please do so by submitting a merge request.
+NOTE: If you would like to _improve_ the content of this repository, by fixing typos or perhaps enhancing the challenge, please do so by submitting a pull request.

 ### Candidates where programming is not required (Data Analysts)
 *NB* If you prefer, you may submit using the workflow described above.

 1. Download this repository using the Code -> `Download ZIP` option in the top right-hand corner.
 2. Add your work into this folder.
 3. Create a compressed archive file with all of your work in it.